 As an avid Disney addict, I couldn’t go to Hong Kong and not visit its version of The Happiest Place on Earth.
 My goal is to visit all the Disney theme parks eventually.

-But, how does it compare to those in the US?
+But, how does it compare to those in the US, especially the Magic Kingdom?
 Read the full Hong Kong Disneyland Review and decide if it’s right for you.

 My Disneyland Hong Kong Review

 Note: Hong Kong Disneyland Resort has re-opened, but days and hours are limited.
 Please check their official website calendar.